JMC Heavy Duty Vehicle

-JMC Heavy Duty Vehicle (JMCH) is a Chinese trucks manufacturer owned by Volvo Trucks.

-It was established in 2013 by Jiangling Motors as a successor of Taiyuan Changan and is headquartered in Taiyuan.
+JMC Heavy Duty Vehicle (JMCH) is a dormant Chinese manufacturer of Ford-based heavy trucks owned by Jiangling Motors.
+It was established in 2013 as a successor of Taiyuan Changan and is headquartered in Taiyuan.

 History

 In August 2012, Jiangling Motors announced it would acquire all the stake of the Taiyuan-based heavy truck manufacturer Taiyuan Changan Heavy Truck Company from its shareholders Changan (80% stake) and China South Industries Group Corporation (20%).
 Taiyuan Changan Heavy Truck had been established in 2007 and planned to sell about 15,000 trucks by 2012 and be in the level of the top-ten truck manufacturers within China, but the actual number that year was about 3,000.
 Taiyuan Changan Heavy Truck was reincorporated as JMC Heavy Duty Vehicle (JMCH) and restarted operations on 8 January 2013.
 In July 2014, Ford and JMCH signed an agreement for the latter to produce Ford-based heavy trucks.
 In 2015, JMCH completed the construction of a new assembly plant and an engine plant.
 The first product from the company, the Cargo-based Weilong, was unveiled at the 2017 Shanghai Motor Show and deliveries started in October 2017.
 In 2018, the company introduced the F-MAX-based Weilong HV5.

 In August 2020, following constant yearly losses, JMC announced it had spun off JMCH's engine branch into a separate company called Taiyuan Jiangling Power Co., Ltd. In October 2020, it announced it had put a 60% controlling stake from the new company on sale.
 In January 2021, it announced it had sold the stake to the Yunnei Group (a state-owned holding controlled by the Kunming State-owned Assets Supervision and Administration Commission).